JoeBai3r/Wild-West-Contact-Manager/README.md

     "Email" : "",
     "UserId" : ""
 }
-delete contact: finds the cooresponding userID and contact ID to find contact to delete {
+DELETE CONTACT: finds the cooresponding userID and contact ID to find contact to delete {
     "ID" : "",
     "UserID" : ""
 }

-edit contact: edits the contact from the given contact ID {
+EDIT CONTACT: edits the contact from the given contact ID {
     "ID" : "",
     "FirstName" : "",